Camille Herron sets 100mi World Record

 No humongous hills, in fact, no hills... instead a gentle 2% grade.

 No trip hazards to contend with at night... this is a crushed limestone, smooth trail.
 And, we are having it in mid November to take out the hot, humid days.

-This just seems to be the perfect 100 miler for first time hundreds (and everyone wants to run 100 miles now, don't they?
+This just seemed to be the perfect 100 miler for first time hundreds (and everyone wants to run 100 miles now, don't they?
 The same runners who, several years ago, were facing their first marathons).

 It's also ideal for veterans to break that elusive 24 hour barrier, or for faster runners to finally crack 20 hours.

 Annnd... don't think that because it's a rails trail that it will be boring... nothing further from the truth... the trail cuts beautifully through gorgeous overlooks, using some very cool bridges.
 It'll leave you breathless

 Thanks to the River to River Runners Club, West Kentucky Runners Club, and the wonderful people of Vienna, IL and Johnson Co. and those at Tunnel Hill State Trail.

 We're looking forward to being your host!